 The main features of the NanoFlip are given below:

-- Sample stage movement of 25 mm in the Z-axis, 21 mm in the X-axis, and 21 mm in the Y-axis with 1nm resolution allows precise sample targeting over a wide area
+- Precise Targeting - Sample stage movement of 25 mm in the Z-axis, 21 mm in the X-axis, and 21 mm in the Y-axis with 1 nm resolution allows precise sample targeting over a wide area

-- Instruments from Nanomechanics, Inc. offer highly reliable and widest range data in the industry, with the capacity for dynamic excitation frequencies from 0.1 Hz to 1 kHz
+- Data Confidence - Instruments from KLA offer highly reliable and widest range data in the industry, with the capacity for dynamic excitation frequencies from 0.1 Hz to 1 kHz

-- With a time constant of 20 µs, the iNano is the only nanoindenter in the market to simultaneously match specifications for a noise floor of <0.1 nm, maximum indenter travel of 50 µm, a digital resolution of 0.02 nm and drift rates <0.05 nm/s
+- Excellent Specifications - With a time constant of 20 µs, the NanoFlip is the only nanoindenter in the market to simultaneously match specifications for a noise floor of <0.1 nm, maximum indenter travel of 50 µm, a digital resolution of 0.02 nm and drift rates <0.05 nm/s

-- When experiments are conducted ex-situ, the NanoFlip can work under any imaging system such as optical microscopes, AFMs and optical profilometers providing virtually infinite imaging options
+- Limitless Imaging Options - When experiments are conducted ex situ, the NanoFlip can work under any imaging system including optical microscopes, AFMs and optical profilometers, providing virtually infinite imaging options

-- The NanoFlip is suitable for in-situ environments such as FIBs, SEMs, and vacuum chambers as it is designed to be fully vacuum compatible and has a unique sample flipping capability
+- Vacuum Compatible - The NanoFlip is suitable for in situ environments such as FIBs, SEMs, and vacuum chambers as it is designed to be fully vacuum compatible and has a unique sample flipping capability

 Erik G. Herbert Ph.D., Materials Science and Engineering, University of Tennessee